-Adjustments of the proGAV 2.0 shunt can be verified by using the proGAV 2.0 Compass.
+Adjustments of the proGAV 2.0 shunt can be verified by using the proGAV 2.0 Compass but must be confirmed by radiograph (x-ray).

 The position of the rotor determines and indicates the pressure setting in the X-ray.